izikeros/blog/content/posts/posts/2023/2023-11-01-boosting_RAG.md

 <a id="applying-query-transformations"></a>
 ## Applying Query Transformations

 Query transformations can significantly enhance the quality of responses.
 For instance, if a system does not find relevant context for a query, the LLM can rephrase the query and try again.
+See the [[rag_fussion|RAG Fusion]].

 Similarly, the [HyDE](http://boston.lti.cs.cmu.edu/luyug/HyDE/HyDE.pdf) strategy generates a hypothetical response to a query and uses both for embedding lookup, which has been found to dramatically enhance performance.

 Another technique involves breaking down complex queries into sub-queries, a process that LLMs tend to handle better.
 This approach can be integrated into the RAG system to decompose a query into multiple simpler questions.